SilkRoot/Arduino_Snippets/readme.md

-# Small Repo for Arduino Snuppets
+# Small Repo for Arduino Snippets

 collection of Arduino Code